TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 | &nbsp;&nbsp;&nbsp;.modelVersion | String | `4.1.0` | Version of the IDS information model that this Data App supports |
 | &nbsp;&nbsp;&nbsp;.appId | Int | `data-app` | Data app identifier |

+## Publishing resources to the Security Gateway
+The Base Data App contains a resource publisher that can be used to publish exposed resources, such as API endpoints, to the Security Gateway.
+These resources can then be found by other participants in the Data Space as it will be included in the self description of the Security Gateway.
+The Resource Publisher is exposed via the Spring comonent `ResourcePublisher` and contains the following methods to (un)publish resources:
+- `publishResourceToCoreContainer(resource: Resource)`: Publish the IDS resource to the Security Gateway
+- `publishResourcesToCoreContainer(resources: List<Resource>)`: Publish a list of IDS resources to the Security Gateway
+- `unpublishResourceToCoreContainer(resourceId: String)`: Unpublish a resource with a given resource Id

+The Resource Publisher requires that the `core-container.resourcesEndpoint` configuration property is properly set.

 ## Additional properties

 Additional Spring or Camel properties can be provided next to the Core Container properties.
 This can be used to configure the logging properties of the Core Container.